LutetiumCalciumLee/LutetiumCalciumLee/README.md

 <summary>ENG (English Version)</summary>

 # Introduction
 Hello, I'm **Lee Jae Hyuk.**
 I completed the Korea Polytechnics AI Software High-Tech Program in 2025.
-This GitHub contains my study notes and projects from the program,
+This GitHub contains the study materials and projects I worked on during the program,
-as well as personal studies and projects that I continue to work on.
+as well as the personal studies and projects I have continued to pursue since then.

 ## Certification
 - [ADsP (Advanced Data Analytics Semi-Professional)](https://github.com/LutetiumCalciumLee/ADsP_Study_Notes), Obtained in Korea, June 2026